A half-normal distribution scheme for generating functions

 \begin{lemma} The number of positive and negative bridges is the same and given by

 \end{lemma}

-\begin{proof} The result is a direct consequence of Lemma \ref{lem:posnegexc}.
-We have seen that a bridge is a sequence of excursions, see Figure~\ref{fig:signdecomp}.
-Mapping all positive excursions to negative ones, and vice versa, gives a bijection between positive and negative bridges. \end{proof}
+\begin{proof} A bridge is a sequence of excursions, as shown in Figure~\ref{fig:signdecomp}.
+Therefore, mapping all positive excursions to negative ones, and vice versa, gives a bijection between positive and negative bridges.
+For the formula, note that a bridge is either a positive bridge, a negative bridge, or a chain. \end{proof}

+In the following result we rediscover the tail $T(z) = W(z)/B(z)$, introduced in Section~\ref{sec:returns}.
+Here, $T(z)$ is the union of negative and positive meanders because we are dealing with Motzkin paths.
+Then, $T(z)-1$ is the union of non-empty negative and positive meanders.

-\begin{proposition} The bivariate generating function of walks $W(z,u) = \sum_{n,k \geq 0} w_{nk} z^n u^k$ where $w_{nk}$ is the number of all walks of length $n$ with $k$ sign changes, is given by
+\begin{proposition} The bivariate generating function of walks $W(z,u) = \sum_{n,k \geq 0} w_{nk} z^n u^k$, where $w_{nk}$ is the number of all walks of length $n$ with $k$ sign changes, is given by

 where $W(z) = \frac{1}{1-zP(1)}$ is the generating function of walks. \end{proposition}